Emily Ratajkowski Posts Sexy Shot Of Her Assets As She Sunbathes On Yacht

 “People don’t go to the movies like they used to.
 Studios are strange.
 I feel that there is some female narrative, but a lot of them aren’t actually true stories about women.
 They’re just man stories with a woman in it.”

 Emily Ratajkowski has been chronicling her journey in several crowd-pleasing Instagram photos lately.
 And during an interview with Pop Sugar, they discussed her “famous curves” and how women might feel it is a “hard standard to live up to.”
-Her answer was perfect and revealed that she’s mortal and, also, actually….kind of humble.
+Her answer was perfect and revealed that she’s mortal and, actually kind of humble.

-The stunning star said that she definitely has to deal with those issues when, she looks in the mirror and says, “Oh, God.
+The stunning star said that she definitely has to deal with those issues when she looks in the mirror and says, “Oh, God.
 Not today.
 Please, not today.”
 She has to get past that, she says, and give herself a break.
 She also told Pop Sugar, “I love that I am imperfect.”

 Well, if that’s imperfection, what exactly does perfection look like?